AnalyticsByKristin/Residential-Property-Price-Trends-in-the-Nordic-Baltic-Region-2014-to-2024/README.md

 Power BI (Data visualization, forecasting, and dashboard creation)

 ## 📥 DATA SOURCES
-The dataset includes quarterly residential property prices.
-The data was collected from the European Central Bank (ECB), which aggregates housing market information from various national statistical offices.
+The dataset includes quarterly residential property prices and was collected from the European Central Bank (ECB) website, which aggregates housing market information from various national statistical offices.

 ## ⚙️ DATA PROCESSING ANALYSIS AND VISUALIZATION
 The data was sourced, downloaded, extracted, and compiled into a single Excel file.
 To ensure accuracy and consistency, the dataset underwent thorough cleaning and preprocessing in Excel.
 This process involved separating date components to facilitate time-series analysis, filtering and selecting the relevant time period to ensure that only essential data was retained, and standardizing numerical and categorical values to maintain uniformity across the dataset.